How Long Do Roofs Last in Wisconsin?

 Signs Your Roof May Be Near the End of Its Lifespan

-Homeowners in West Allis and Milwaukee should watch for:
+Homeowners in Milwaukee and Waukesha Counties should watch for:

 • Curling or cracking shingles